 Pumpkin Pie Spice is a combination of spices initially designed for use in the making of pumpkin pie.
 While it originated in the US, this spice is popular worldwide today.
-If you need a substitute for pumpkin pie spice, rest assured there are plenty of options available.
+There are plenty of options if you need a pumpkin pie spice substitute.
+Read on to find out some of the best.

 What is Pumpkin Pie Spice?

 Pumpkin pie spice is a spice blend made popular in America in the early 1930s.
 The mixture includes cinnamon, ginger, nutmeg, cloves, and allspice.
 And it’s readily available in most grocery stores.
 The spice mix has a warm, sweet flavor synonymous with fall dishes, pumpkin pie in particular.

 In the past, pumpkin pie spice was used primarily in pies and other desserts.
 However, it is now used in a wide variety of sweet and savory dishes.
 Roasted vegetables, soups, stews, and more benefit greatly when adding pumpkin pie spice.

 Pumpkin pie spice can also be used in beverages.
 In fact, Starbucks uses pumpkin pie spice in their world-renowned Pumpkin Spice Latte.
 No matter the dish, or beverage, pumpkin pie spice is sure to add a dash of warmth and flavor.

 Finding a suitable alternative for pumpkin pie spice when you’re in a bind is much easier than you think.
 The blend itself is not that difficult to replicate, and several options can be adapted to suit your taste.